When you have diabetes you have more chance of developing a range of infections.

 For more information on this go to our Gum, Teeth and Mouth Problems click here.

 Foot problems in diabetes are often caused by nerve damage and/or damage to the blood vessels.
 By removing sensation in your feet, nerve damage may prevent you from noticing the early stages of infection.
 Blocked or damaged blood vessels make it:

 Harder to fight off infections that are already there

 You can prevent serious foot problems.
 Prevention depends on you maintaining healthy blood glucose and blood pressure levels, taking good care of your feet every day and keeping in close contact with your podiatrist and/or doctor if you have a foot problem.

-You can find a lot more information about this topic in our Diabetes and your feet section of this website.
-[Links to feet]
+You can find a lot more information about this topic in our Diabetes and your feet click here.

 Up to a third of people with diabetes will have a skin disorder caused or affected by diabetes at some time in their lives.
 Some of these problems are skin conditions that anyone can have, but people with diabetes can get them more easily, including bacterial infections (like styles, boils and carbuncles) and infections (like athlete's foot, ringworm and thrush).